 For more information, contact the Student Life Office, or for help registering, contact the Registry Office.

-There a number of helpful resources on King's e-learning site called Moodle which is available to all King's students.
+There are a number of helpful resources on King's e-learning site called Moodle, which is available to all King's students.
 Once you log in, go to 'Student Resources,' and then 'Student Academic Support Resources.'

 Writing Support Services

 Do you need help transitioning to a university-level writing standard?
 Wondering how you can improve the structure of a paper or develop effective paragraphs?
 Maybe you have all the ideas but need some guidance on transferring them from your brain to that blank page.

 Open Monday to Friday, 9 a.m. - 1 p.m. throughout the semester.
 Sign-up sheets are posted outside L-108 for 30-minute slots, and students can also drop in as availability allows.
 Come to room L-108.